 Physical therapy is the most reliable treatment known for sports injuries and rehabilitation.
 Treatment for Injuries to muscles, tendons, ligaments, strains, sprains and result in reduced pain and faster healing.
 Early intervention is key.
 If you are experiencing a major injury such as a bone fracture or injuries that require a surgery, it is essential that you take help from an orthopaedic surgeon.
 Even after surgery, getting back to normal life will be enhanced with the direction from an experienced Physical Therapist.

-Physical therapists at Optimum Rehab Physical Therapy in New York City, Wall Street and Astoria, Queens are specialized in Sports Injury Rehabilitation and Treatment.
+Physical therapists at Optimum Rehab Physical Therapy in New York City are specialized in Sports Injury Rehabilitation and Treatment.
 The expert Physical Therapists at Optimum Rehab customize treatment programs for different types of sports injuries that meet the current health and needs of each patient and use different modalities to increase strength, restore structural balance and regain mobility.
 The treatment program is tailored to meet the patient’s post-recovery goals.
 Even if you have more serious injuries affecting ligaments and tendons, the orthopedic rehabilitation team in Optimum Rehab Physical Therapy will help you get back to optimal function.

 Don’t be side-lined by injury, contact us today for Physical Therapy treatment for Sports Injury and get back to the sport you love.